 It’s all good.

-Until the six of them come up behind at – I’m guessing – over 100 km/hr.
-I’m on the twistie that runs through Tatlock.
-First time riding it.
+Until the six of them come up behind at – I’m guessing – well over 100 km/hr.
+We’re on the twistie that runs through Tatlock.
+It’s my first time riding it.

 When I spot them in my left mirror, they’re going down a curved hill and into a little valley I’ve just negotiated at the speed limit (80 km/hr).
 I know they’re riding much faster than I am because I’ve been checking my mirrors constantly and a few seconds ago the road behind me had been empty.

 Now there’s a pair of bright lights slightly ahead of four more in staggered formation.
 Sport bikes.
 Going licketysplit.
 My heart rate jumps.
 My hands tighten on the handlebar grips.
 I’m not sure what to do.
 I am a brand new motorcycle rider.
 And by brand new, I mean brand spanking new.
 As in less than eight weeks in the saddle new.